SethNC/rplt/README.md

 ## 🗺️ Custom Tile Layers

 Want to use your own imagery (e.g., drone orthomosaic)?
 Process your drone images with [webodm.net](https://webodm.net/) and choose the option to generate tiles.
-These can be added locally with 'file://local directory/{z},{x}/{y}.png' or from a web location 'http://address/. . .'.
+These can be added locally with 'file://local directory/{z},{x}/{y}.png' or from a web location if tiles are on a server.

 Already have an orthiomosaci?
 Use QGIS to generate the tiles.
 Open the processing tool box (clt+alt+T), under raster tools choose 'Generate XYZ Tiles (Directory)' and then follow the prompts.